numixproject/numix-labs/README.md

 Each file in the directory are passed to the script as a layer.
 For example, `background.svg` will be passed as a layer named `background`.

+It is a good idea to name the files according to their role, for example `overlay.svg` for the layer that goes on top, `shadow.svg` for the layer that acts as a drop shadow etc.

+Also, it is recommended to clean up the SVG files so as to avoid errors as the script is designed to handle simple SVG data, and might have issues with complex files.

 ### The template.meta file

 Each template must contain a `template.meta` file, which describes how to generate the resulting icon.